The afterlife is a very real thing

 From the writings of the Rev. Billy Graham

-Some say that people in Hell will make restitution and then be allowed into Heaven; others counsel that perhaps the Hell bound will eventually be annihilated, put out of the misery of having to face the fact that they took the wrong road.
+Some say that people in Hell will make restitution and then be allowed into Heaven.
+Others counsel that perhaps the Hell bound will eventually be annihilated, put out of the misery of having to face the fact that they took the wrong road.
 “Hell,” some say, “is what Christians have used to scare people into converting to Christ.”
 But is this really true?
 Did Jesus use scare tactics?
 No. Every word that proceeds out of the mouth of God is truth.
-If the truth is scary, know that it is the guilty conscience reacting to Truth.
+Jesus spoke the truth because of His deep love for us.
+If the truth scares us, we know that it is our guilty conscience reacting to Truth.

 The world wonders about Hell every day.
 It is one of the most daunting and repeated topics seen in art, read in literature, debated among educators, and heard in music.
 David Clayton-Thomas of the 1970s rock band Blood, Sweat & Tears famously sang that Heaven didn’t exist, but still he prayed there wasn’t a Hell.
 But that was a futile prayer.